 Just being out there in the wide ocean, with the breeze in your hair and the mist gently spraying across your face can uplift your mood and melt away stress.
-The same experience can be life affirming for those facing disabilities.
+The same experience can be life-affirming for those facing disabilities.

-What started as two guys and a group of volunteers offering free lessons on paddle boards has grown into a mini movement.
+What started as two guys and a group of volunteers offering free lessons on paddle boards has grown into a mini-movement.
 Waves of Impact is now a non-profit organization dedicatedly working for differently-abled children and war veterans.
 Keith and Josh seek to re-introduce some fun, normalcy, and leisure into the lives of participants.
 The hope is that riding the waves will inspire them to rise to everyday challenges without losing perspective.

 Not Just Surf

-Waves Of Impact focuses on riding the waves, but strives for a bigger impact.
+Waves Of Impact focuses on riding the waves but strives for a more significant impact.
 Keith and Josh hope that the participants can become a part of the larger beach community by participating in their programme.
 Isolation is a very real issue that special needs children and war veterans can face.
 The program connects people and families facing similar challenges, providing a platform to come together.
 The social aspect serves to form a bond of friendship and support that can then extend beyond the program.

 All About Fun